c-schwamborn/macSanitize.mirror/README.md

 ```

 I strongly advise to backup your data, test the process on snapshots first, or at least do a dry run ( *\--dryrun* ) before starting the actually renaming process.

+#### Windows names and SMB

+Some thoughts about Windows, file and directory names, it's file system and SMB:

+Although NTFS can hadle some of the name characteristics this script removes, SMB in general does not (depending in parts on the SMB version).
+There is a surprising inconsistency within the Windows system, as you can create files on the command shell, the file explorer won't and doesn't even show, which are in the end impossible to copy onto SMB shares.
+Further more astonishing is the fact, that even Microsofts own servers seem to disregard some of their own SMB standards, Samba servers do respect.
+So for compatibility reasons those names should be avoided especially in mixed environments where Apple and Windows systems share data.
+The confusion around this matter is reflected by the many discussions across the net, including Samba's bug tracker, where those issues pop up on occasion especially in connection with vfs_fruit.

 #### Issues